-The island was divided into 10 kingdoms, each ruled by a king since in earlier times Poseidon (the first king) had five sets of twins who inherited the Atlantean empire.
+The island was divided into ten kingdoms, each ruled by a king since in earlier times.
+The first king, Poseidon, begat five sets of twins who inherited the Atlantean empire.

 Kings had full powers in their kingdom over people and things; the arrangement was similar to that of the Incas of South America.
 The capital city, built by the god Poseidon, flourished in a highland surrounded by mountains.

-The city's plan was fascinating: the acropolis, on a high relief, was encircled by three canals of water and two rings of land.
+The city's plan was fascinating: the acropolis was encircled by three canals of water and two rings of land.

-The outer ring of land was reinforced by walls clad in copper, the second by walls covered by tin.
-The wall encircling the acropolis glittered of “orichalcum,” a legendary metal now lost, and reputed to be second in value only to gold.
+The outer land ring was reinforced by walls clad in copper, the second by walls covered by tin.
+The wall encircling the acropolis glittered with “orichalcum,” a legendary metal now lost, and reputed to be second in value only to gold.